NakajimaAkemi/MailParser/README.md

 ## Configuration

+### Download private key and config file

+ - Login to OCI Console -> Identity & security -> Users
+ - Select user -> API Keys -> Add API Key
+ - Generate private Key
+ - Dowload both the `.pem` and the config file
+ - Compile the config file's field "key_file" with the path of the .pem you just dowloaded

 ### OCI Configuration (Local Project)

 The project expects the OCI configuration to be located **inside the repository** at: